mahmoudnafifi/mixedillWB/README.md

 The vast majority of white-balance algorithms assume a single light source illuminates the scene; however, real scenes often have mixed lighting conditions.
 Our method presents an effective auto white-balance method to deal with such mixed-illuminant scenes.
 A unique departure from conventional auto white balance, our method does not require illuminant estimation, as is the case in traditional camera auto white-balance modules.
 Instead, our method proposes to render the captured scene with a small set of predefined white-balance settings.
-Given this set of rendered images, our method learns to estimate weighting maps that are used to blend the rendered images to generate the final corrected image.
+Given this set of small rendered images, our method learns to estimate weighting maps that are used to blend the rendered images to generate the final corrected image.

 ![method](https://user-images.githubusercontent.com/37669469/129389871-b779ea09-4be9-4137-b022-30fe43632958.jpg)